LS102-summer2023/project-mishikakansal/writing/outline.md

 * State at least one research question that your project will answer.

 The project will answer the following research questions:
+1) What are the practical applications of NLP in cybersecurity for detecting and preventing cyber attacks?
+2) How can NLP be used to improve the accuracy and efficiency of cybersecurity risk assessments?
+3) How can NLP be used to detect and prevent phishing attacks?

 * What are the steps you will need to take to complete this project?